Introduction

 What Happens After an Account Is Revoked?

-Once an account is revoked, the user will be unable to operate on the Super Loadboard and may be removed from the platform entirely.
-All revocation activity is logged and investigated thoroughly.
+Once an account is revoked, the user can no longer operate on the Super Loadboard and may be removed from the platform entirely.
+All revocations are logged, reviewed, and documented by our internal teams.